 You’re late home, need a quick sauce and no time to spend in the kitchen?
 This vegan carrot sauce is a game-changer.
-Believe me, once you’ve discovered this, you’ll use it as a 5 minute fall-back whenever you need an instant sauce.
+Once you’ve discovered this, you’ll use it as a 5 minute wonder whenever you need a quick and delicious sauce.

 While the cooking time is longer than 5 minutes, the hands-on time is literally just the time it takes to peel and chop, and the time it takes to blend.
 Finito.
 Hey presto.
 Done.